michelesr/thesis/src/intro.md

 time, it decided to change the way applications are developed and deployed, shifting from a traditional development and deploying approach, to a containerized one.

+*Gasista Felice*, developed by the beFair team and released as *FLOSS* (Free Libre and Open Source Software), is the use case for this work.  *Gasista Felice* is an online management application made for GAS (Ethical Purchasing Groups) initially developed for *DES* (Solidarity-based Economy District) Macerata.

 ## Organization